etienneq/star-trek-timeline/doc/items-files.md

 ## Anthologies

 Anthologies consist of multiple independent stories.
-The anthology must be defined as a items file while each story is defined as a single entry in that items file.
+The anthology must be defined as an items file while each story is defined as a single entry in that file.

 ## Making chapters/sections individual timeline entries